wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 ## Installation

-This chapter describes how to get PowerAuth SDK for iOS Extensions up and running in your app.
+This chapter describes how to get PowerAuth SDK for iOS and tvOS Extensions up and running in your app.
 In current version, you can choose between CocoaPods and manual library integration.
-Both types of installation will lead to your app extension linked with a static library, provided by the `PowerAuth2ForExtensions.framework`.
+Both types of installation will lead to your app extension linked with a dynamic library, provided by the `PowerAuth2ForExtensions.[xc]framework`.

 To distinguish between SDKs, the following short terms will be used in this document:

-- **iOS SDK**, as short term for *PowerAuth SDK for iOS*
+- **iOS SDK**, as short term for *PowerAuth SDK for iOS and tvOS*
-- **Extensions SDK** as short term for *PowerAuth SDK for iOS Extensions*
+- **Extensions SDK** as short term for *PowerAuth SDK for iOS and tvOS Extensions*

 ### CocoaPods